Iowa vs. Kansas State Women's Basketball Predictions & Picks - November 26

 Iowa Schedule Analysis

-- The Hawkeyes picked up their best win of the season on November 9, when they took down the Virginia Tech Hokies, who rank No. 9 in the AP's Top 25, by a score of 80-76.
+- When the Hawkeyes took down the Virginia Tech Hokies (No. 9 in the AP's Top 25) on November 9 by a score of 80-76, it was their best victory of the season thus far.

-- Iowa has two wins versus Quadrant 2 opponents, tied for the third-most in the country.
+- Iowa has two wins versus Quadrant 2 opponents, tied for the third-most in the nation.

 - The Hawkeyes have tied for the 16th-most Quadrant 3 victories in the nation (two).